 Helpdesk - Top 5 Things to Do After the Milestones Conference

-You did it, you made it through the conference!
-We hope you had an amazing time and left with new, practical strategies to support you in your everyday life.
+We hope you had an amazing time at the conference and left with new, practical strategies to support you in your everyday life.
 Now that you have all this new information and an arsenal of great ideas, you may now be struggling with how to even begin implementing it all.
-This is normal, don’t worry.
+This is normal, don't worry.
 The key is to take a short breather (very important, you deserve it), then dive in with the following five objectives:

 Identify Key Takeaways

 Hopefully you were able to attend all of the sessions you had hoped to.
 A lot of the information may have been new.
 While it is still fresh in your mind, write down a list of the top five most important things you learned at the conference.
 Maybe you learned that you can ask your child's school to include a new type of goal on their IEP or perhaps you're a professional who learned about a technique you may wish to include in your practice - jot these new lessons down in one place so you can reflect upon them when needed.